dekoza/mtgpl/ICE.rst

 :mtgtip:`Touch of Vitae<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/8/48d2cd18-a24d-40e0-a654-777d9e623ae2.jpg?1562908300|https://scryfall.com/card/ice/271/touch-of-vitae?utm_source=api>`
    Until end of turn, target creature gains haste and "|mana_0|: Untap this creature.
-Activate this ability only once."
+Activate only once."

    Draw a card at the beginning of the next turn's upkeep.